LeetLLM

 Understanding SWE-bench

-LeetLLM TeamFebruary 17, 202618 min read
+LeetLLM TeamFebruary 17, 2026Updated May 26, 202623 min read

-Previous coding benchmarks like HumanEval [2] and MBPP [3] test whether a model can write a single function in isolation.
-SWE-bench tests something fundamentally different.
+Previous coding benchmarks like HumanEval [1] and Mostly Basic Programming Problems (MBPP) [2] test whether a model can write a single function in isolation.
+The prompt gives you the signature, the docstring, and a few test cases.
+The model has to fill in the body.

 Writing a sorting function is a different skill from exploring a 500-file Django codebase, identifying the three files that need changes, and producing a patch that resolves the issue without regressions.